 Cloud service: A cost-effectiveway to collect, store, and process data to get real-time reporting and analytics that is accessible from anywhere, on any device.

-Layer N from OMEGA is precisely an ecosystem of these technologies that offer out-of-the-box connectivity for your new as well as existing assets with one button product pairing.
+Omega Link from OMEGA is precisely an ecosystem of these technologies that offer out-of-the-box connectivity for your new as well as existing assets with one button product pairing.
 But before you jump on the IIoT bandwagon, you must have a clear roadmap for this digital transformation.
 Many IIoT projects fail because they have no clear business case.

 How to bring legacy systems to the IIoT environment successfully